You and I are part of Abilities Unlimited’s mission to empower individuals with disabilities.

 “As much as we provide direct services to our clients with disabilities, about three years ago we expanded our reach to try to rehabilitate the rest of the community’s opinions about those with disabilities.
 That’s become just as important as helping our clients.”

 Formerly known as Winners at Work, the nonprofit was started in 1983 by the UH Center on Disability Studies.
 Nishimoto joined after graduating from the UH law school in 2012.
-“During my undergrad years, I was a part-time skills trainer for disabled youth and, throughout law school, I worked with a particular disabled client, so I fell in love with the field.
+“During my undergrad years, I was a part-time skills trainer for youth with disabilities and, throughout law school, I worked with a particular client with disabilities, so I fell in love with the field.

 “As someone without a disability, I always felt it was my duty to help those with one.”